-The Nissan e-NV200 is a small electric van that has proven so successful for Nissan that it’s elected to continue producing it in 2020 even though the regular diesel NV200 has been replaced already.
+The Nissan e-NV200 is a small electric van that has proven so successful for Nissan that it’s elected to continue producing it in 2021 even though the regular diesel NV200 has been replaced completely.
 With a powerful 109hp electric motor, it out-performs every other current small electric van rival, while a battery upgrade in 2018 means it delivers one of the longest driving ranges per charge, too.

 First launched in 2014, the e-NV200 has consistently been near the top of the electric van sales charts across Europe, regularly trading the number one position with the Renault Kangoo ZE, and the UK is typically its biggest market.

 Its success is due to a combination of genuine versatility – it has one of the largest load spaces of any small van and provides a clean, green image of zero-emissions transport for businesses chiefly operating around towns and cities – and Nissan’s well-established electric vehicle expertise.
 The firm’s Leaf electric car has been a genuine pioneer in the electric vehicle revolution.

 However, the e-NV200 is becoming rather long in the tooth.
 The NV200 van it is based on dates all the way back to 2009, and while it was clearly superior to token rivals that have come and gone, the electric van sector is about to explode and there are many new competitors on the way that are promising to make life a little harder for this electric Nissan.

 It may not be a massive surprise to learn, then, that an all-new Nissan electric van is expected to go on sale in 2021.
 This will be based on the next-generation Renault Kangoo ZE, the Nissan-Renault alliance combining to share components and costs this time around.

 What’s the driving range of the Nissan electric van?